lucasmz-dev/microG-wiki/README.md

 # microG wiki

-This is a *soft-*fork from the [microG/GmsCore GitHub wiki](https://github.com/microg/GmsCore/wiki).
+This is a soft-fork from the [microG/GmsCore GitHub wiki](https://github.com/microg/GmsCore/wiki).

 The wiki could use some improvements, this is what this is for.
 The wiki was previously open, but too open, meaning users could contribute but also vandalization happened.
 With a standard repo, it is possible to approve things with PRs and issues, as well as creating a separate environment from the code.

-This wiki is being to be user-centric, not developer-centric at the moment.
+This wiki is being worked on as user-centric, not developer-centric at the moment.

 ## Contributing and data